Availity/availity-workflow/docusaurus/docs/tutorial/deploy.md

 title: Creating a Deployment
 ---

 If you have made it this far then you must mean business.
-The application must have 100% test coverage and ready to be deployed on a Friday afternoon to production. 😉
+The application must have 100% test coverage and be ready to be deployed on a Friday afternoon to production. 😉

 In all seriousness let's start on how to get your application in a deploy ready state.

 ## Running the Build Script

 Our CLI ships with two different commands for building your deployments.
-The first is the `staging` command and the second being `production`.
+The first is the `staging` command and the second is `production`.

 Both commands run the same CLI workflow, the only difference is that the `production` command will minify your code for a smaller gzip footprint.